 536 Bushkill Drive • Easton, PA 18042-1898 • (610) 258-5540

 Safe Harbor Easton is an emergency/ transitional shelter for homeless single men and women.
 It is also a drop-in program for low-income adults, particularly those who have difficulty with the tasks of daily life.
-Housed in a two-story building at 536 Bushkill Drive in Easton, the shelter has the capacity to house 16 men and 10 women overnight.
-Shelter residents are permitted to stay at the shelter for a period of up to 60 days while they prepare for their futures.
+Housed in a two-story building at 536 Bushkill Drive in Easton, the shelter has the capacity to house 22 men and 14 women overnight.
+Shelter residents are permitted to stay at the shelter for 60-120 days while they strive to achieve self sufficiency.

 The Day Program

 At Safe Harbor Easton, low-income members of the community can participate in a program based on dignity and respect.
 The Day Program runs on weekdays (Monday through Friday) from 9 a.m. - 3 p.m.
 Participants can take advantage of a number of helpful, basic services, including:

 Along with providing refuge from the streets, the program facilitates self-sufficiency and empowers people by teaching them skills needed for daily living.

 On October 1, 2013, Safe Harbor opened the Safe Harbor Free Clinic.
 The Clinic is the product of a joint partnership that Safe Harbor and Lehigh Valley Health Network formed earlier last year with the goal to bring a free medical clinic to Safe Harbor and the city of Easton.
 Within a few short weeks of opening the medical clinic, word of mouth began to spread.
 The weekly clinic, held on Tuesday nights, now sees an average of 15-20 patients, with the majority of those patients being non-resident members of the Easton community.